|Born||in New York City, New York, USA|

 Oliver Stone has become known as a master of controversial subjects and a legendary film maker.
 His films are filled with a variety of film angles and styles, he pushes his actors to give Oscar-worthy performances, and despite his failures, has always returned to success.

-Oliver was born in New York City, to Jacqueline (Goddet) and Louis Stone, a stockbroker.
+William Oliver Stone was born in New York City, to Jacqueline (Goddet) and Louis Stone, a stockbroker.
+His American father was from a Jewish family (from Germany and Eastern Europe), and his mother, a war bride, was French (and Catholic).
 After dropping out of Yale University, he became a soldier in the Vietnam War.
 Serving in two different regiments (including 1rst Cavalry), he was introduced to The Doors, drugs, Jefferson Airplane, and other things that defined the sixties.
 For his actions in the war, he was awarded a Bronze Star for Gallantry and a Purple Heart.
 Returning from the war, Stone did not return to graduate from Yale.
 His first film was a student film entitled Last Year in Viet Nam (1971), followed by the gritty horror film Seizure (1974) for which he also wrote the screenplay.
 The next seven years saw him direct two films: Mad Man of Martinique (1979) and The Hand (1981), starring Michael Caine.
 He also wrote many screenplays for films such as Midnight Express (1978), Conan the Barbarian (1982), and Scarface (1983).
 Stone won his first Oscar for Midnight Express (1978), but his fame was just beginning to show.